zodybm/nmap/README.md

 * The different nmap flags you can use to find specific information about a host.
 * An intro to source-port manipulation, IPv6 attacks, and bypassing filtered ports.

+### How to install and use nmap
+Nmap is a linux-based command-line tool used for network exploration and security auditing.
+Although it can be used on windows, it is easiest to use on linux.
+**If your OS is a linux distro**
+You can simply type in the command 'sudo apt install nmap' in the terminal.
+*Note that if you are running Kali Linux nmap will be preinstalled.*